Cyriaque Lamar

 “Earth still has sponges,” said Lina.
 “Probably?”

-Along with colors and opinions, the mollusk used shape to communicate.
-The cruelest shape was The Mockery Log, for The Boredangle was banned after the poetry slam.
+Xoz transformed his body into The Mockery Log: he used shapes, along with colors and opinions.
+The cruelest shape was The Mockery Log, since The Boredangle got banned after the poetry slam.

 Tippi was so delighted, she jumped in the trench.